Most people buy a house with money from:

 Usually, a purchaser’s lender will apply for the FHOG for them.
 However, if the purchaser is financing a purchase themself, they can apply for the FHOG via the form available at www.sro.vic.gov.au/fhogapply and supply the required supporting evidence.
 Where the purchaser or their conveyancer are applying for the FHOG, this will be paid as a refund after settlement, which may affect what funds are available.

 First-home buyers may also be eligible for other duty exemptions or concessions.

 Stamp duty concessions

-The purchase of property in Victoria triggers a land transfer duty (also known as stamp duty) Legal responsibility, enforced by civil or criminal courts. that is payable to the SRO.
+The purchase of property in Victoria triggers a land transfer duty (also known as stamp duty) liability that is payable to the SRO.
 The amount of duty payable depends on the property’s ‘total dutiable value’, which is usually the purchase price.